studiopress/responsive-menus/README.md

 ```

 #### Credits
-Based off Robin's accessible menu script, and modified heavily for reusability in StudioPress themes, and maintained by Calvin Koepke, Lauren Mancke, and Jen Baumann.
+Based off Robin's accessible menu script, but modified heavily for reusability in StudioPress themes.
+Maintained by Calvin Koepke.